 The Beautiful Mistake

-San Diego band, The Beautiful Mistake, may not entirely fit the criteria here as they likely had the biggest following of the five acts in this installment.
+San Diego band, The Beautiful Mistake, may not entirely fit the criteria here as they likely had the biggest following of the three acts in this installment.
 They do, however, fit in the sense that their career was short-lived for a band with so much to offer.
 Two full-lengths (the latter of which topped at No. 22 on the Billboard Top Independent chart) and three EPs in a 6-year career obviously makes for a more substantial résumé than the other bands we’ve covered here, but I still feel that they went relatively unnoticed in the scope of it all as there was an overwhelming slew of similar bands out at the time.
 The Beautiful Mistake was one that just happened to stand out for me.

 I first started listening to TBM in 2002 when Light a Match, For I Deserve to Burn released.
 That album was in pretty constant rotation for me.
 It combined a lot of the emo/rock/screamo elements that I was into at the time — much like Finch, Funeral For A Friend, and Thursday — but with a polished sound that trumped the majority of the other lesser-known acts doing the same thing.
 I had the chance to see them live in San Francisco at the beginning of 2004 with a great bill consisting of Boys Night Out, Moneen, and Senses Fail.
 The Beautiful Mistake absolutely killed it, playing all my favorite tracks from Light A Match and introducing us to a couple new ones from their follow-up, This Is Who You Are, which was to release a couple months later.